-"Continue to attract and flourish." new residents - both as potential labor, but also for our communities to grow opportunities to positi on the regional economy for national and global competitiveness. n to support local prog proader product lines. rce in the economy of Region Nine. ress.
-Regional Objectives: nomic development to submit grant ons to increase Increase the number of jobs created through entrepreneurial start- ups and expansions Attract foreign direct investment.
-Assess the global competitiveness of Region Nine and the reputation of the region. create pathways for Encourage regional opportunities for academic and industry partnerships for international exchanges for research and externships. yers regarding global Identify land use planning, permitting and technical issues affecting economic development within the region. and flourish." opportunities to position onal trade and comment to support local prograder product lines. lards. nomic development to submit grant ons to increase
+- 1. Increase the number of jobs created through entrepreneurial startups and expansions - 2.
+Attract foreign direct investment. - 3.
+Assess the global competitiveness of Region Nine and the reputation of the region. - 4.
+Encourage regional opportunities for academic and industry partnerships for international exchanges for research and externships. - 5.
+Identify land use planning, permitting and technical issues affecting economic development within the region.